 Trying to raise a car with a standard scissor jack isn’t easy.
 A standard jack can take a long time to lift a vehicle and it isn’t completely stable so it can be dangerous.
 Handy as a normal jack can be if you get a flat tyre out and about, or if you are planning to work on cars regularly you really need a floor jack.

-There are a number of benefits to having a floor jack instead of a scissor jack.
-Floor jacks lift faster, they are more stable and they have a greater range of movement.
-Not are they essential for a professional garage but anyone who is going to be regularly maintaining and working on cars should also have a floor jack.
+There are a number of benefits to having a floor jack instead of a scissor jack, and yes, if you had access to a portable car lift, that would be perfect also.
+However, saying that, floor jacks lift faster, they are more stable and they have a greater range of movement when compared to a scissor jack.
+Not only are they essential for a professional garage, but anyone who is going to be regularly maintaining and working on cars should also have a floor jack.

 Below you will find our recommendations for the top 3 aluminum floor jacks available now.
 We have assessed the jacks for weight, lifting capacity, features, and price to decide which we think are the best.